mochi-hpc/mochi-doc/docs/source/yokan/07_bindings.rst

 *tests/python* folder.
 To enable this python binding, install Yokan with the ``+python`` variant in spack.

-The Python binding aims to encourage the user to think about performance first, before thinking about usability.
+The Python binding aim to encourage the user to think about performance first, before thinking about usability.
 We encourage users to implement a higher-level API on top of Yokan's API to suit their particular user-case.
 For instance, the Python API does not provide ``__iter__`` capabilities to